 Okay, let’s get into the whys and hows of free WordPress hosting:

-But, why not just go WordPress.com?
+But, why not just go WordPress.com or a cheap paid host?

 So, yeah, when it comes to free WordPress hosting, the first thing that comes to mind is WordPress.com.
 After all, the .com’s servers are more than capable of handling any sort of traffic, the performance is good, and you get most of the features that the stand-alone version of WordPress has gotten you used to.